-Rush University is an approved provider for physical therapy (216.000272), occupational therapy, respiratory therapy, social work (159.001203), nutrition, speech-audiology, and psychology by the Illinois Department of Professional Regulation.
-Rush University designates this internet enduring material for 1.25 Continuing Education credit(s).
+For Physical Therapy or Occupational Therapy: Rush University Medical Center is an approved provider for physical therapy (216.000378) and occupational therapy (224.000220) by the Illinois Department of Professional Regulation.

-Rush University designates this internet enduring material for 1.25 CE credits in psychology.
+$Rush\ University\ Medical\ Center\ designates\ this\ enduring\ material\ for\ 1.25\ continuing\ education\ credits.$

-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 1.25 MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
+ABIM MOC: Successful completion of this activity, which includes participation in the evaluation component, enables the participant to earn up to 1.25 MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider's responsibility to submit participation completion information to ACCME for the purpose of granting ABIM MOC credit.

-The AAFP has reviewed Food as Medicine: Calorie Density- A Simple Yet Powerful Concept and deemed it acceptable for up to 1.25 Enduring Materials, Self-Study AAFP Prescribed credit.
-Term of Approval is from 08/16/2022 to 08/16/2023.
+AAFP Prescribed Credits: The AAFP has reviewed Food as Medicine: Calorie Density- A Simple Yet Powerful Approach to Weight Loss and deemed it acceptable for up to 1.25 Enduring Materials, Self-Study AAFP Prescribed credits.
+Term of Approval is from 08/17/2023 to 08/17/2024.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+AAFP Prescribed credit is accepted by the American Medical Association as equivalent to AMA PRA Category 1 credit(s)TM toward the AMA Physician's Recognition Award.
+When applying for the AMA PRA, Prescribed credit earned must be reported as Prescribed, not as Category 1.

-The American Board of Lifestyle Medicine has approved 1.25 maintenance of certification credits for this learning activity.
+ABLM MOC: The American Board of Lifestyle Medicine has approved 1.25 maintenance of certification credits (MOC) for this learning activity

-The National Board for Health and Wellness Coaching (NBHWC) has approved 1.25 continuing education credits for this learning activity: CE-000071-4.
+For NBC-HWCs: The National Board for Health and Wellness Coaching (NBHWC) has approved 1.25 continuing education credits for this learning activity: CE-000071-4.